Updated January 2018

 When you’re ready to book, click the green “Go To Site” button.
 Momondo will open a new window and take you to the booking site to complete your purchase.
-Be sure to use a card like the Chase Sapphire Preferred to get 2x the points for travel purchases.
+Be sure to use a card like the Chase Sapphire Reserve to get 3x the points for travel purchases.

-One last fun feature to highlight about Momondo is its “Trip Finder” search.
+One last fun feature to highlight is the Momondo “Trip Finder” search.
 Scroll down on the homepage or select “Trip Finder” from the navigation bar.
 You can set a budget and search by destination type, continent, or month.
 Momondo will inspire you with a variety of trip results!

 Like this post?
 Please share it on social media using the share buttons below!